permana9473fv2024-cmd/SMART-FAN-SWITCH/README.md

 ## 📖 Description
 Hello everyone!
 Welcome to my university project repository for the microcontroller class.
-This repository presents an interactive Smart Fan simulation centered around the versatile Arduino Uno.
-The system is designed to replicate the everyday mechanics of a commercial desk fan, elevating it through the integration of modern digital control.
-By combining electro-mechanical actuators, precise speed modulation techniques, and real-time status monitoring, the prototype bridges the gap between basic appliances and intelligent automated systems.
-The primary objective is to demonstrate how analog inputs can be seamlessly translated into synchronized mechanical outputs while providing constant visual feedback.

-The operational workflow is highly intuitive and features a built-in fail-safe mechanism.
-A primary slide switch serves as both the master power control and an emergency stop.
-When toggled to the ON position, the system transitions from standby to an active mode, immediately signaled by a red LED indicator.
-In case of an emergency or when powered down, toggling the switch OFF executes a graceful but instant shutdown: immediately halting the main motor, disabling the LED, and commanding the oscillation mechanism to return to a centered, forward-facing position.

-One standout feature is its precise speed control.
-Instead of relying on restrictive mechanical buttons, this simulation utilizes a rotary potentiometer to offer fluid, variable speed adjustment.
-The Arduino reads the analog voltage and mathematically maps it to a Pulse Width Modulation (PWM) signal.
-This PWM signal is fed into an L293D motor driver, which efficiently regulates the voltage supplied to the DC motor representing the fan blades.

-To emulate the realistic behavior of a commercial fan, the prototype features an automated panning mechanism powered by a micro servo motor.
-When activated, the servo independently begins a sweeping motion.
-The oscillation angle is constrained within a specific range, sweeping symmetrically from 50 to 130 degrees to ensure focused airflow.
-Finally, real-time status monitoring is handled by a 16x2 I2C LCD, acting as a digital dashboard displaying the power state and current speed percentage.
+This project features an interactive **Arduino-based Smart Fan** simulation designed in Tinkercad.
+It demonstrates the integration of analog inputs, digital logic, and electro-mechanical actuators into a cohesive embedded system.

+Based on the circuit diagram above, the system operates as follows:
+* **Power & Safety:** A Slide Switch acts as the master power and emergency halt button.
+When toggled ON, a Red LED lights up to indicate the system is active.
+* **Speed Control:** The fan's blade speed is manually adjusted using a Potentiometer.
+The Arduino converts this analog reading into a PWM signal, sending it to the L293D Motor Driver to smoothly spin the DC Gear Motor.
+* **Auto-Swing:** While active, a Micro Servo automatically oscillates between 50° and 130° to mimic a real fan's panning motion.
+* **Live Dashboard:** A 16x2 I2C LCD continuously displays the current power state ("NYALA"/"MATI") and the real-time speed percentage.

+This prototype effectively bridges basic electronic principles with practical household automation.

 ---